scrot/scrot/README.md

 ### Hi there 👋

+I'm currently working on a couple of projects that I would personally use and hopefully others find useful.
+I really like the `go` programming language and it would be nice to be able to contribute regularly to open-source projects with a positive impact on society.

 <!--
 **scrot/scrot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.